-Janesville is new to ToAD in 2018.
-The folks in Janesville are nuts about cycling and helped create this 6-corner course that crosses the Rock River twice and has a slight rise on both ends.
-Join the Irish-style celebrations at “Craic Corner” on turn five.
+Janesville was new to ToAD in 2018.
+Due to construction, ToAD and the folks in Janesville had to revise the course and create this 8-corner course that crosses the Rock River twice and has a slight rise on both ends.

 Parking & Directions